Fort Totten (Queens): Current status

 The current military presence at Fort Totten is centered on the 77th Sustainment Brigade, its subordinate units, and the 533rd Brigade Support Battalion of the U.S. Army Reserve.

 Much of the fort has become a public park and is open for tours by the New York City Department of Parks & Recreation.
 It is accessible by the Cross Island Parkway and Clearview Expressway (I-295).
-The Fort Totten Visitor's Center has been refurbished and houses a museum with exhibits about the history of Fort Totten.
+The Fort Totten Visitor Center has been refurbished and houses a museum with exhibits about the history of Fort Totten.
 Parts are used by the New York Police Department (including the former naval minefield facilities) and the FDNY as a training center.
 Also, the US Coast Guard Auxiliary, Flotilla 12-1 is located here.

 During the winter months, a large variety of migratory waterfowl can be observed in the surrounding waters: Little Bay to the west, Long Island Sound to the north, and Little Neck Bay to the east.
 Most buildings are dilapidated and unused.
 Fort Totten is also a sports complex, with an outdoor pool, baseball fields and three soccer fields used for youth soccer.

 Fort Totten is designated as a New York City Historic District.